NeroReflex/Gishiki/README.md

 Gishiki means 'ritual' in japanese, this name was chosen because this framework will help you to perform the ritual of creation and deployment of web digital contents.

+Due to its design this framework won't force you to use its features: you are completely free of using it as you wish, even if that breaks up MVC principles and/or uses a custom ORM.

+Gishiki is so fast to deploy that you don't even need to configure it to get started!

+What are you waiting for?
+Installing is as simple as cloning the repository and in 2 minutes you are up in experimenting its features!

 ## Services
 Gishiki focuses on high-performance cloud computing in an MVC-oriented paradigm.